MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 ## Log file locations

 The HTTP status code is recorded in the IIS log.
-Internet Information Services (IIS) puts log files in the following folder by default:
+IIS puts log files in the folder by default: `inetpub\logs\Logfiles`.
-`inetpub\logs\Logfiles`

 This folder contains separate directories for each website.
 The log files are created in the directories daily and are named by using the date by default.
 For example, a log file may be named as _exYYMMDD.log_.